Web Development Bootcamp

 Exclusive Benefit for Students & Alumni

-A career in software requires a lifetime commitment to learning new skills and technologies.
-You don't want to look up one day and find yourself a Blackberry developer in the age of the iPhone!
-We hold exclusive periodic elective workshops for students and alumni to help provide continuing education opportunities in myriad complementary topics.
+A career in web development requires a lifetime commitment to learning new skills and technologies.
+We hold elective workshops for students and alumni to help provide continuing education opportunities in various complementary topics.
 Every technology professional has heard the interview question, "Do you have experience with _?"
 This is our way of filling in the blank.

 Additional Course Information